kurt-krueckeberg/23tree-in-cpp/notes/23tree.rst

 <example>

 If the leaf is a 2-node, we simply insert the new key and its associated value into the leaf, and we are done.
-If the leaf node is a 3-node, we create a 4-node on the stack using a constructor that take the 3-node leaf and the new key as input.
-The 4-node ctor automatically sorts all three keys.
+If the leaf node is a 3-node, we create a 4-node on the stack.
+The 4-node constructor takes as input the 3-node leaf and the new key as input.
+It sorts all three keys.

 <show 4-node ctor here>

 We then "split" the 4-node into two 2-nodes: the smaller node holding the keys_values[0], the larger holding kyes_values[2].
 This is done in split(...).